shybyte/copyright-header/README.md

 # Usage Hints

-* Use it inside of an git repo.
+* Use it inside of a git repo.
 * It will only affect files tracked by git.

 ## Usage Examples (assuming global installation)